-The Master in Arts and Culture Management is designed both for those who are seeking their first exposure to the world of arts, culture, media and entertainment management, and for those who are already working in these environments, but intend to expand and update their knowledge.
+The Master’s course in Arts and Culture Management is designed both for those who are seeking their first exposure to the world of arts, culture, media and entertainment management, and for those who are already working in these environments but intend to expand and update their knowledge.

 Participants are typically:

-- Graduates interested in leading and managing creative organizations operating in the performing arts (theater, dance), heritage sector (museums, historic sites), and communication and entertainment (film, music, publishing, radio and television) industries;
+- Graduates interested in leading and managing creative organizations operating in the performing arts (dance, live music, opera, theatre, musical theatre, performance art etc), visual arts (painting, sculpture, photography etc), heritage sector (museums, archaeological sites, libraries, exhibitions etc), new media (software, videogames etc) and communications and entertainment fields (film, music, publishing, radio and television);

 - Marketing and communication professionals who want to improve their knowledge in the arts and culture environment;

-- Managers working in a variety of professional environments who want to improve their skills in the creative industries;
+- Managers working in a variety of professional environments who want to improve their skills in the cultural and creative industries;

 - Entrepreneurs who want to either start an activity related to the arts and culture or to increase their knowledge and to improve the results of their existing organizations.